stszap/docs/docs/hydra/5min-tutorial.md

 You will notice that two ports are being used.
 Port `4444` and port `4445`.
 The former is for request to ORY Hydra's public endpoints.
 The latter to its administrative endpoints.
-For more information on this, head over to [Securing ORY Hydra](../2-environment/securing-ory-hydra.md).
+For more information on this, head over to [Exposing Administrative and Public API Endpoints](production.md).
 If you want to run ORY Hydra admin and public services in two separate containers, run

 ```